 EC Vice President Borrell Fontelles continued to enjoy the cool taste of peach, orange and lemongrass tea.
 He felt quite pleased with this drink and immediately signaled the staff at the shop to put this drink in a bag to carry home.

-EC Vice President Borrell Fontelles, holding a cup of peach, orange and lemongrass tea, got in the car and left the Vietnam Fine Arts Museum.
+EC Vice President Borrell Fontelles with a cup of peach, orange and lemongrass tea in hand, got in the car and left the Vietnam Fine Arts Museum.

-Friendly gestures of EC Vice President Borrell Fontelles and Minister Bui Thanh Son before the car moved.
+Friendly gestures of EC Vice President Borrell Fontelles and Minister Bui Thanh Son before the vehicle moved.

 Comment (0)